new-AF/simple-merge-class-names/README.md

 }
 ```

-While using separate strings for each class name can be tedious (see [Workflow to Minimize Typing Strain](#workflow-to-minimize-typing-strain)), it however significantly enhances Code Readability and Developer Experience (DX).
+While using separate strings for each class name can be tedious (see [Workflow To Minimize Typing Strain](#workflow-to-minimize-typing-strain)), it however significantly enhances Code Readability and Developer Experience (DX).
 This is in contrast to hard-to-read strings like:

 ```jsx
 function MyComponent() {